MarkovShield/mod_mshield/documentations/CONFIGURATION.md

 MOD_MSHIELD_URL "^/private*" 4
 MOD_MSHIELD_URL "^/transaction*" 5
 ```
-**Hint:** Possible criticality levels are from 0 to 1000 where 0 means "not critical at all" and 1000 means "super critical".
-In productive usage its important to use your own scale here related to the models which are used by the engine.
-For the demo its sufficient to use 0 to 5.

 Finally restart apache httpd in order to apply the new module and its configuration:
 ```bash